-These activities provide students with determination, resilience and confidence.
+These activities provide students with experiences they will remember in the future and also build invaluable life skills such as determination, resilience and confidence.
 It's also a great way to make new friends and work in teams.

-opportunity to represent school at events and matches.
+As part of a team, you will be given the opportunity to represent school at events and matches.

-All our students are expected to show the same high standards out of school, as they teams and regular participation and practice is expected in order to be selected for such events.
+All our students are expected to show the same high standards out of school, as they do in school.

+A lot of hard work goes into building great teams and regular participation and practice is expected in order to be selected for such events.
 In order to enable all students to take part in extracurricular activities, we offer a full timetable of clubs across the week, including breaks and after school.
+RAVE MARSE

-- Clip on tie for all - School approved trousers or skirt with WPT logo. - White shirt. - Black V neck jumper or cardigan with school logo. - Footwear must be plain black leather with no stripes or logos. - Make-up should be discreet and minimal with no false eyelashes, false finger nails, bright or garish nail colours. - Extreme haircuts are not allowed.
+- Clip on tie for all - School approved trousers or tailored, plain black, knee-length skirt - White shirt. - Black V neck jumper or cardigan with school logo. - Footwear must be plain black leather (or leather look) with no stripes or logos. - Make-up should be discreet and minimal with no false eyelashes, false finger nails, bright or garish nail colours. - Extreme haircuts are not allowed.